What is Lupus?

 Definition of Lupus

-Lupus (Systemic Lupus Erythematosus) is a widespread and chronic (lifelong) inflammatory autoimmune disease that, for unknown reasons, causes the immune system to attack the body’s own tissue and organs.
+Lupus (Systemic Lupus Erythematosus) is a widespread and chronic inflammatory autoimmune disease that, for unknown reasons, causes the immune system to attack the body’s own tissue and organs.
+Currently, there is no cure for lupus.

 Lupus causes a wide variety of devastating symptoms.
 For more information on this topic, please read our blog Lupus Symptoms and Signs.
 Lupus can affect nearly every organ and system (see graphic on left) in the body with no predictability, causing widespread infections and inflammation.

 A healthy immune system protects the body against viruses, bacteria, and other foreign materials.
 With an autoimmune disease like lupus, the immune system loses its ability to tell the difference between foreign substances and its own cells and tissue.
-The immune system then makes antibodies directed against “self” and begins attacking healty tissue.
+The immune system then makes antibodies directed against “self” and begins attacking healthy tissue.

 - Discoid lupus erythematosus: This type affects the skin and is also known as cutaneous lupus.